murex/EventStormingJournal/_posts/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming.markdown

 ---
 layout: single-mailing-list
-title: Why would you want to run a big picture event storming?
+title: Why would you want to run a Big Picture Event Storming?
 date: "2022-09-06"
 author: Philippe Bourgau
 comments: true